openpnp/openpnp/Calibration-Solutions.md

 # Advanced Camera Calibration

 You already performed the [preliminary camera calibration](https://github.com/openpnp/openpnp/wiki/Vision-Solutions#calibration-primary-fiducial) earlier, but now it is time for the advanced calibration that includes compensating lens distortion and camera mounting tilt.
-A more profound and precise [[3D Units per Pixel]] calibration is also applied.
+A more profound and precise [[3D Units per Pixel]] calibration is also included.

 ![Issues & Solutions](https://user-images.githubusercontent.com/9963310/143315874-10847d34-a86f-4f55-9cc4-60e0414c9656.png)